UniversalDependencies/UD_Czech-CAC/README.md

   * Added enhanced relations with case information.
   * Added enhanced relations around relative clauses.
   * Added enhanced external subjects in control verb constructions.
+  * Added empty nodes to enhanced graphs (but orphans are just converted to dep).
 * 2019-05-15 v2.4
   * Modified conversion: nouns do not have objects.
   * Fixed punctuation attachment.